tmcgilchrist/capnp-rpc/README.md

 The first line (`module Api`) instantiates the generated code to use this library's RPC implementation.

 The service object must provide one OCaml method for each method defined in the schema file, with `_impl` on the end of each one.
+Here we have `ping_impl` corresponding to `ping` from the schema definition.

-There's a bit of ugly boilerplate here, but it's quite simple:
+There's a few piece in play here (namely Functors and Objects) but it is really quite simple:

 - The `Api.Service.Echo.Ping` module defines the server-side API for the `ping` method.
 - `Ping.Params` is a reader for the parameters.